mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 ### `prompt`

 Specifies whether the content server prompts for permissions consent.
-Only applicable for `trusted` reliers.
+Only applicable for `trusted` relying parties.
-Untrusted reliers always show the prompt.
+Untrusted relying parties always show the prompt.

 #### Options

 -   `consent` - Show the permissions prompt if any additional permissions are required.
+Only applicable for `trusted` relying parties.
+    Untrusted relying parties always show the prompt.
+-   `none` - Require no user interaction if the user is signed in.
+    Only applicable for authorized relying parties that are not requesting keys.
+An error is returned to the RP for all others.
+    See the [prompt=none doc][#prompt-none] for more info.

 #### When to specify

 When authenticating a user for OAuth.
-Only applicable for `trusted` reliers.
-Untrusted reliers always show the prompt.

 -   /oauth/signin
 -   /oauth/signup